scavassa91/breed_dog/README.md

 # Dog Breed App

-I've decided to use React to develop my solution
+I've decided to use React and Redux to develop my solution

 ### Complile & Build